Najib Kilani: Social life

-Najib Al-Kilani married in 1960 from the Islamic writer Karima Shaheen, sister of the Egyptian radio writer Nafisa Shaheen.
+Najib Al-Kilani was married in 1960 othe Islamic writer, Karima Shaheen, sister of the Egyptian radio writer Nafisa Shaheen.
 They had three sons.

 Al-Kilani and the media

-His latest novelist creations are The Queen of Grapes, The Confessions of Abdul Mutjalli, and The Tale of Jadallah; before his death, he left thirty ideas for thirty Islamic novels and wrote them down in a small diary about the problems of the Muslim community.
+His latest novel creations are The Queen of Grapes, The Confessions of Abdul Mutjalli, and The Tale of Jadallah; before his death, he left thirty ideas for thirty Islamic novels and wrote them down in a small diary about the problems of the Muslim community.
 In the days of his departure, he created the play "My Love Sarajevo," which readers and critics ignored.
 No writer or critic has mentioned it yet.
 It deals with the tragic situation in Bosnia and Herzegovina and offers hope through the message of evangelization and purification carried by Islamic art.

 Many of his fictional works turned into works of art, as the movie Night and Rods for his novel "The Night of the Slaves" won the first prize at the Tashkent Film Festival in 1964.
 The book "The Promised Night" was turned into a radio and television series, a joint Egyptian-Libyan production presented in the month of Ramadan under the name (The Ruby of the Epic of Love and Peace).
 1973.
 The novel "Those Who Burn" was also turned into an Egyptian television series "Those who burn" in 1977.

 Many of his works have been translated into English, French, Turkish, Russian, Urdu, Persian, Chinese, Indonesian, Italian, and Swedish.